peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.vec4negateInPlace(a) <a id='H3DU.Math.vec4negateInPlace'></a>

-Negates a 4-element vector in place.
+Negates a 4-element vector in place, generally resulting in a vector with the same length but opposite direction.
 Negating a vector
 is the same as reversing the sign of each of its components.